 The Society for Human Resource Management is the world’s largest association devoted to human resource management.
 SHRM has signed an alliance agreement with the Office of Disability Employment Policy to ensure that the employment of people with disabilities is supported through training and education, outreach and communication, technical assistance and promoting a national dialogue.
 As part of this partnership, SHRM joined the Campaign for Disability Employment.

 Special Olympics provides year-round sports training and athletic competition in a variety of Olympic-type sports for children and adults with intellectual disabilities, giving them continuous opportunities to develop physical fitness, demonstrate courage, experience joy, and participate in a sharing of gifts, skills and friendship with their families, other Special Olympics athletes and the community.
 Through sports, the organization showcases the skill and dignity of its athletes and brings understanding and acceptance of people with disabilities to all parts of the world.

-The The U.S. Business Leadership Network is a business-to-business networking promoting workplaces, marketplaces and supply chains where people with disabilities are included.
+The U.S. Business Leadership Network is a business-to-business network promoting workplaces, marketplaces and supply chains where people with disabilities are included.
 The USBLN serves as the collective voice of more than 50 Business Leadership Network affiliates across the United States, representing more than 5,000 businesses.
 BLN affiliates learn how to expand diversity recruiting efforts through career fairs, disability mentoring and internship programs, and training programs including disability business etiquette and accommodation.